spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-change-the-default-behavior-of-event-triggering-in-the-availabilitystorage-module.md

 ---
-title: HowTo - Change the default behavior of event triggering in the AvailabilityStorage module
+title: "HowTo: Change the default behavior of event triggering in the AvailabilityStorage module"
 description: Learn how to change the default behavior of the event being triggered in the AvailabilityStorage module when the amount of product is changed.
 last_updated: Jun 16, 2021
 template: howto-guide-template